vexor/vx-promo/index.md

 Deploy using SSH

-Curently support out of box: Ruby, Scala, Clojure
+Currently support from the box: Ruby, Scala, Clojure

 Build on Ruby, Rails, Docker, Angular.js